lextm/jekyll-theme-chirpy/_posts/2014-6-21-summary-of-baml-reader-writer-implementations.md

 permalink: /summary-of-baml-reader-writer-implementations-62950ac47481
 excerpt_separator: <!--more-->
 ---
 Both XAML and BAML play important roles in WPF.
-As Microsoft and Xamarin decides to extend XAML to Windows Store apps, Windows Phone, Xamarin.Forms, we won’t see such interesting things disappear soon like Silverlight/Moonlight.
+As Microsoft and Xamarin decides to extend XAML to Windows Store apps, Windows Phone, Xamarin.Forms, we won't see such interesting things disappear soon like Silverlight/Moonlight.
 <!--more-->

 XAML files can be easily manipulated by using XamlReader and XamlWriter classes (in PresentationFramework.dll) from Microsoft.
 In System.Xaml.dll there are also other classes (such as XamlReader and XamlWriter).